nodkz/webpack-plugin-graphql-schema-hot/README.md

 ## Recommended modules
 - [babel-plugin-transform-relay-hot](https://github.com/apollostack/eslint-plugin-graphql) if you use `Relay`, this plugin wraps standard `babelRelayPlugin` and reload it if `schema.json` file was changed.
 - [eslint-plugin-graphql](https://github.com/apollostack/eslint-plugin-graphql) if you use `Atom` editor, this plugin may also track changes of `schema.json` file on fly.
-- [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) if you use `WebStorm` or any other IntelliJ IDEA editor
+- [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) if you use `WebStorm` or any other IntelliJ IDEA editor.

 ## License